-Hiking to the Brink of the Lower Falls in Yellowstone National Park
+Hiking the Brink of the Lower Falls Trail in Yellowstone National Park

 Elevation Change: ~600 ft. / 183 m

-Some visitors prefer to use trekking poles for the steep descent, but in either case, making it down to the viewpoint is one of the best experiences within Yellowstone National Park!
+For this reason, some visitors may want to bring trekking poles for the short and steep descent, but regardless of its difficulty, making it down to the edge of Lower Yellowstone Falls is one of the best experiences across all of Yellowstone National Park!

 Brink of the Lower Falls Trailhead Parking

-Parking for the Brink of the Lower Falls is located along the North Rim of Yellowstone Canyon.
+Parking for the Brink of the Lower Falls Trail is located in the very first parking lot off of North Rim Drive, the one-way road that parallels the North Rim Trail on the north side of the Yellowstone River.

 Google Maps Directions: Brink of the Lower Falls Trailhead